scepterb/RPi-Pico-Example/README.md

 ## Appendix A: Intellisense include paths

-You can use your CMakeLists.txt. to tell VSCode's IntelliSense what your include paths are.
+You can use your CMakeLists.txt to tell VSCode's IntelliSense what your include paths are.

 For example, in `${WOLFSSL_ROOT}/wolfcrypt/src/random.c`, you might notice that VSCode can not resolve the `#include <pico/rand.h>` line.
-To remedy this, I have a line in CMakeLists that exports a `compile_commands.json`, which can then be inputted into your `c_cpp_properties.json` file.
-I have a comment explaining this in CMakeLists.txt
+To remedy this, I have a line in CMakeLists that exports a `compile_commands.json` file, which can then be inputted into your `c_cpp_properties.json` file to create an include path.

+Read my comment explaining this in CMakeLists.txt for more info.

 ## Appendix B: Additional resources